alinush/alinush.github.io/_posts/2024-06-13-keyless-blockchain-accounts-on-aptos.md

 [^triviality]: We are not interested in trivially checking that the empty string is a sub-string, nor that $b$ is a substring of itself.
 In fact, we may even get into trouble if we accidentally check that in the keyless relation.

 {% include refs.md %}

+[^actually]: In practice, what is more likely to happen is that the zkVM is not fast enough, even for our small keyless relation.
+As a result, we will try to "express" the NP relation more efficiently: e.g., it is much easier to take as input $(n,p,q)$ and output `true` if $p$ and $q$ are prime and if $n = pq$ rather than take $n$ as input, factor it into primes $p$ and $q$ and output $(p,q)$ if you succeed.
+Many such optimizations may be possible for the keyless relation.
+But they may be much more complicated than the example above, which means they could be misimplmented (even if we write Rust) and lead to a soundness bug.
+[^unreasonable-confidence]: I am pretty confident the constraint count can be reduced to 1 million.
+[^zkzk]: Sorry, I cannot, in good faith, call it a _"zkzkVM"_: it is simply too confusing.
+I would call the initial thing what it should've been called: a **"nozkVM"** and call the real thing zkVM!